Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Co-Director

-Ido Koch is a Senior Lecturer at the Department of Archaeology and Ancient Near Eastern Cultures, Tel Aviv University, and co-director of the Tel Hadid Expedition.
+Ido Koch is an Associate Professor at the Department of Archaeology and Ancient Near Eastern Cultures, Tel Aviv University, and co-director of the Tel Hadid Expedition.
 He studies the archaeology of Bronze and Iron Ages Southern Levant.
 Co-PI of the Swiss National Fund project Stamp Seals from the Southern Levant, and co-PI of the White-Levy funded project Final Publication of Aharoni’s Excavations at Tel Arad.
 He participated as an area supervisor at Ramat Rahel (2007–2010) and Tel Azekah (2012–2016).

 Ruthy Lewis